-Without a doubt the most luxurious palace in Europe, built to astound visitors and impress the people into submission with crystal chandeliers, gold gilding and fine art works.
-This opulent monument is also a haven for those with simpler tastes.
-Green thumbs will love a visit to the King’s kitchen gardens while active visitors may want to rent bicycles to visit the grounds and animal lovers will have a hard time resisting the sheep, goats and poultry receiving the royal treatment at the perfectly quaint Queen’s Hameau.
-La Petite Venise is an excellent restaurant on the grounds with garden seating for a sunny day.
+Without a doubt Versailles is the most luxurious palace in Europe, built to astound visitors and impress the king's subjects into awed submission with crystal chandeliers, gilt, and fine art.
+This opulent monument is also attractive to those with simpler tastes: Visitors with green thumbs will love the King’s kitchen gardens while others may want to rent bicycles to pedal the lavish grounds, and animal lovers will enjoy the sheep, goats, and chickens receiving the royal treatment at the Queen’s quaint hamlet.
+La Petite Venise, an excellent restaurant on the grounds, offers garden seating on sunny days.

 By Sylvia Sabes, AFAR Local Expert

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Probably the most opulent gate in France, this is a small piece of the gate in front of the Chateau de Versailles.
 The chateau itself is decadent and filled to the brim with tourists but the gardens are spacious with ample room to hide and relax.

 A Backstage Visit to Versailles

 Visit Versailles with one of our guides and after the standard tour circuit, you'll also get to see apartments and rooms normally closed to the public — the apartments of Madame de Tourvel, a gallery located above the Hall of Mirrors.
 It's a fascinating deeper look at the famous palace.
 The Prestige Visits are opportunities for rare and precious experiences offering a special perspective on the Palace of Versailles and its many rooms and halls steeped in memories.
 Lasting an hour and a half, they can be customized to suit your wishes and they are led by a qualified guide.
 They take place outside the circuits open for unguided visits during the normal hours when the Palace is open to the public.